 If you have clear objectives and a plan that makes sense, you’ll be more successful using Facebook Live to engage with supporters.

-Here are 11 tips to make your Facebook Live broadcast successful, but first:
+Below are 12 tips to make your Facebook Live broadcast successful, but first:

 How to use Facebook Live